ChrstphrHll/npc_gen/students/Allyson Vindinglag.md

   int: 9
   str: 16
   wis: 18
-track: Protection
-trait: The common folk love me for my kindness and generosity.
-trait1: Forceful
-trait2: Stif
 year: 1
+guild: Elkenval
+partyID: 91
 ---
 # Allyson Vindinglag
 ---
 ### Description
 - 1st year Aasimar Cleric in Elkenval
-- frizzy auburn hair that's geled back, Amber eyes, and Dark Brown skin
+- frizzy auburn hair that's geled back, Green eyes, and Dark Brown skin
 - Is Forceful and Stif, and has Reciprocity as their ideal

 ### Organizations